NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/smartContracts.rst

 Transfer tokens from one account to another via a third-party account.
 Sender's account address is the ``_from`` parameter and receiver's account address is the ``_to`` parameter.
 Token amount is the ``_value`` parameter.
-Note the various conditions it checks before performing the transfer.
+Note the various conditions it Check whether before performing the transfer.
 It return ``true`` if successful or ``false`` otherwise. ::

     function transferFrom(address _from, address _to, uint _value) public override returns (bool success) {